 Fury versus Wilder II Betting Prediction

-It has finally been confirmed.
+It is finally time.
 The rematch we all want to see.
 Deontay Wilder will put his WBC Heavyweight championship on the line once again against Tyson Fury.
 The fight will take place at the MGM Grand in Las Vegas on February 22, 2020.

 British heavyweight Fury felt he was robbed when these two first locked horns at the Staples Center in Los Angeles on December 1, 2018.
 Many believed Fury, who was knocked down twice by Wilder, had done enough to win the title.
 The boos echoed around the Staples Center as the scorecards were readout.
 Mexican judge Alejandro Rochin scored the bout 115-111 to Wilder.
 Canadian judge Robert Tapper went in favor of Fury with 114-112.
 British judge Phil Edwards then surprised everyone by stating the fight was a draw 113-113, meaning Wilder retained his championship.

 Fury told everyone who would listen he won the fight and that he would win any rematch between the pair.
 He is the –130 favorite to win the fight and rightly so.
 On the other side, Wilder can be backed at +105, but honestly, he doesn’t phase Fury and the Brit truly believes he has taken the best the American has thrown at him and survived.

 Bettors Looking For A Better Return This Time Around

 Fury felt hard done by with the final result, but he wasn’t the only one.
 A lot of bettors who invested money on this bout felt the same.

 Bettors in both America and the United Kingdom were hit hard due to the tie.
 Not many predicted there would not be a winner, but this won’t stop them from throwing their money at this fight.